 Lexington, KY., Apr.
 4, 2018 – The National Show Hunter Hall of Fame has recently released its highly anticipated Annual Awards and announced the 2017 CP National Horse Show was elected as the 2017 Horse Show of the Year.
 Winners in various categories are chosen by the members of the National Show Hunter Hall of Fame.
 The events or individuals with the most number of nominations are placed on ballots, which are then sent to supporters of the National Show Hunter Hall of Fame to vote on their favorites.
 This decision marks the seventh year in a row that the National Horse Show has been awarded with this honor.

-The National Horse Show will be inducted in a special ceremony that will take place on Tuesday, May 29, 2018 at the Merion Cricket Club in Haverford, Pennsylvania.
-For further information or tickets please call 859-533-9676 or 617-320-2746 or email [email protected].
+The National Horse Show was inducted in a special ceremony on Tuesday, May 29, 2019 at the Merion Cricket Club in Haverford, Pennsylvania.
+For further information email [email protected].

 “It is an honor to be voted on by our peers as the Horse Show of the Year,” commented Mason Phelps, Chairman of the National Horse Show.
 “Our dedicated staff works tirelessly to help make the National Horse Show exciting, relevant, and better every year and this is a testament to their efforts.
 This award really energizes us for 2018!”